18-Month Sleep Regression

 Consistency

-It's is crucial to maintain consistency with your child's established routine.
+It's crucial to maintain consistency with your child's established routine.
 Even though regressions can be challenging, it's important to resist the temptation of introducing new habits or making significant changes to their sleep routine.
 Regressions are temporary phases, but the habits formed during this time can persist.

 Do you need help?

-Did you know if your baby has a strong sleep foundation, the chances of sleep being disrupted during developmental changes decrease significantly?
+Did you know that if your baby has a strong sleep foundation, the chances of sleep being disrupted during developmental changes decrease significantly?

 I have the tools and resources to help you.
 I have guides and optional plans that can give you that one-on-one support you need.